zhaoxixiong/mobile-touch-gesture/README.md

 | ele       | Element |               | target element |
 | options   | Object  |               | options        |

-Basice gestures: swiperLeft, swiperRight, swiperUp, swiperDown, tap, doubleTap, longTap
+Basice gestures: swiperStart, swiperMove, swiperLeft，swiperRight,  swiperUp, swiperDown, swiperLeftRight, swiperRightLeft, swiperUpDown, swiperDownUp , tap, doubleTap, longTap.

 If you want to handler more complex situation, you can use swiperStart and swiperMove to handle it.